Reiyan/pflacco/Readme.md

 ## Summary
 Feature-based landscape analysis of continuous and constrained optimization problems is now available in Python as well.
+This package provides a python interface to the R package [flacco](https://github.com/kerschke/flacco) by Pascal Kerschke.
+The following is the description of the original flacco package:
+> flacco is a collection of features for Explorative Landscape Analysis (ELA) of single-objective, continuous (Black-Box-)Optimization Problems.
+It allows the user to quantify characteristics of an (unknown) optimization problem's landscape.

+> Features, which used to be spread over different packages and platforms (R, Matlab, python, etc.), are now combined within this single package.
+Amongst others, this package contains feature sets, such as ELA, Information Content, Dispersion, (General) Cell Mapping or Barrier Trees.

+> Furthermore, the package provides a unified interface for all features -- using a so-called feature object and (if required) control arguments.
+In total, the current release (1.7) consists of 17 different feature sets, which sum up to approximately 300 features.

+> In addition to the features themselves, this package also provides visualizations, e.g. of the cell mappings, barrier trees or information content

 ## Quickstart